Great Kei River: Rail Bridge

 Attempts to build a bridge over the Kei river started in 1877 when building materials were shipped into East London from Britain by ox wagon and rail.
 Work on the bridge was interrupted multiple times due to conflicts in the area including the 9th Frontier War where Newey and his team were forced to retreat to the Royal Hotel in Komga as Gcaleka warriors began crossing the Kei for battle.
 A few British soldiers were killed by Xhosa warriors at Moordenaarskop (Murderers’ Hill), a hill close to the old bridge.
 From 1907 to 1917, a railway line was carried on a timber bridge downstream of the Great Kei.
 The timber bridge was destroyed after a flood and the railway line was relocated over to a new adjacent road bridge.
 The bridge was again dismantled in 1946 and re-erected again in 1947.
 It took two and a half years to complete the building of the bridge.
 At the end of the conflicts, the bridge was completed and is still in use by locals and farmers.
 The Great Kei Bridge is next to the Kei Bridge and is located in Amathole District Municipality.
-The Great Kei Bridge has a length of about 0.46 kilometers.
+The Great Kei Bridge has a length of about 0.46 kilometres.